An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Introduction

 \section{Introduction}

-From molten rock flowing in the volcanic eruptions to the quark-gluon plasma within protons and neutrons, and even to the phenomena at the event horizon of a black hole \citep{Tong2025Fluids}, fluid mechanics offer a unifying language to describe how matters flow.
 At its core, fluid mechanics seeks to understand the motion of liquids and gases, most often through the solution of the Navier–Stokes equations.
 For decades, computational methods have been employed to solve these equations across a wide range of fluid mechanical problems.
-However, the application of traditional computational fluid dynamics (CFD) techniques for tackling realistic flows thus particularly those involving complex geometries, chemical agents e.g., surfactants and additives, and the resulting non-linearities, turbulence, or multiphase interactions remains computationally expensive, and hence limited.
+However, the application of traditional computational fluid dynamics (CFD) techniques for tackling realistic flows, particularly those involving complex geometries, chemical agents e.g., surfactants and additives, and the resulting non-linearities, turbulence, or multiphase interactions remains computationally expensive, and hence limited.

-Recent advances in machine learning (ML) offer a paradigm shift, with algorithms capable of processing and extracting information from large dataset, automating feature detection and augmenting human domain knowledge \citep{Brunton2024}.
-Instead of solely relying on solving the governing equations which are limited by their inherent assumptions, and rare to find for the aforementioned complex flows, machine learning offers a new way to handle these problems by finding patterns in data.
-This way, machine learning can complement traditional fluid mechanical approaches with data-informed predictions, reveal previously uncharacterised non-linearities, and accelerate the discovery of hidden flow-physics.
-A substantial amount of research in machine learning continues to advance across various disciplines, including healthcare, finance, marketing, and engineering.
-And the field of fluid mechanics is no exception.
-Far from being overlooked, fluid mechanics community has witnessed significant progress as researchers increasingly integrate various machine learning techniques to solve complex fluid flow problems.

-\citet{Vinuesa2022} described rapid advancements in CFD driven by machine learning, highlighting techniques such as proper orthogonal decomposition and autoencoders that help manage the complexity of fluid flow data.
-In a comprehensive review, \cite{Brunton2024} discussed a variety of frameworks aimed at understanding, modelling, optimising, and controlling fluid flows. \citet{Wang2024} further elaborated these concepts examining techniques such as Physics-Informed Neural Networks (PINNs), Deep Operator Networks (Deep O-Nets), Convolutional Neural Networks (CNNs), and Transformers; all of which are getting increasing acceptance and popularity in computational fluid dynamics.
-A practical application of machine learning is seen where a firefly machine learning algorithm is used as a deep learning flood forecasting tool for a watershed area in Tennessee, USA \citep{Fordjour2024}.
-In particular the introduction of PINNs by \citet{Raissi2019} has attracted considerable attention for their ability to embed the governing equations (PDEs) directly into the neural network’s loss function.